Squirrel Story

 Unable to parse the prophesy of the squirrel, we carried on to Main Street, looked both ways and crossed over to her school.

-The profound quiet, too, has a way—that I can’t explain with any logic—of magnifying the scale of the mountains, sky and world beyond, making it seem bigger and us smaller.
+The profound quiet, too, has a way of expanding the world outward from us, making it seem bigger and us smaller.
 It’s a reverse foreshortening.
 We, in the foreground, diminish while the background expands without limits.

-To be alone in the natural world—in the most pristine of moments—is, ironically, the moment at which one can feel his or her truest self.
-The entanglements, definitions, entrapments of civilized life are nowhere to be found.
+To be alone in the natural world—in the most pristine of moments—is, I think, the moment at which one can feel his or her truest self.
+The entanglements of civilized life are nowhere to be found.
 They are stripped away, and it is just you and a big wide world.
+That, too, is humbling, which, in the end, is a good thing.

-I often wish more people--children, grandchildren, great-grandchildren, people I won’t ever know—might experience that sensation: to feel small and alone in a vast, indifferent, natural world.
-There is beauty and awe and, mostly, simplicity in that moment.
+I often wish more people—children, grandchildren, great-grandchildren, people I won’t ever know—could experience that sensation: to feel small and alone in a vast, indifferent, natural world.
+There is beauty and awe and simplicity in that moment.
 It is hard to find that elsewhere.
-After all, how often do we see and feel this earth as it was long ago and, I hope, will be long after we are gone?
-Oddly, the sensation comes with a fleeting sense of belonging to something, something that endures, which, by the way, doesn’t include us.
+After all, how often do we see and feel this Earth as it was long ago and—I hope—will be long after we are gone?
+Oddly, the sensation comes with a sense of belonging to something that endures, which, by the way, doesn’t include us.
 It’s a sense of belonging tempered, again, by humility.

-No doubt we—and I mean the arc of human civilization—have created a remarkable existence out of a wilderness.
+We—and I mean the arc of human civilization—have created a remarkable existence out of a wilderness.
 We have found personal meaning and value through our work.
-Diseases have been stemmed, life expectancy extended, cultures created in which for the most part cruelty and inhumanity are taboo, if not diminishing.
-Still, I can’t help but think the true moments of exaltation are not necessarily in what we have civilized but rather what he have not civilized.
+Diseases have been stemmed, life expectancy extended, cultures created in which—for the most part—cruelty and inhumanity are taboo, if not diminishing.
+Still, I can’t help but think the true moments of exaltation are not necessarily in what we have civilized but rather what we have not civilized.

-So, I guess this makes me a conservative, though not in the way the term has been bastardized and appropriated of late.
-Too often today that boils down to what I consider a self-centered approach to political calculus: It’s about me and preserving my lot.
-It’s myopia with consequences.
+So, I guess this makes me a conservative, though not in the way the term has been bastardized and appropriated by those clawing for political clout.
+Too often today that boils down to a self-centered approach to political calculus: It’s all about me, no one or thing beyond that.
+It’s a pretty myopic view of the world.

 Back with my little daughter, on a day off from school, we visited mom, who works at the local hospital.
 On the grounds is a healing garden—a lovely spot with benches overlooking wetlands and the mountains.
 Designed into the patio is a maze of sorts, red bricks that lead in a circuitous pattern, around and around, to the center of the garden.
 For a 4-year-old who loves puzzles, this was a Holy Grail of sorts.
 At one point, mom or I must have said the word labyrinth, which immediately caught my daughter’s ear.
 “What’s a labyrinth, daddy?